 Method 1 – Metadata > Write IPTC to Originals (Masters)

 This writes the metadata directly into the masters, even if they are proprietary raw files.
 So you should ask yourself if you think it is a good idea to write directly to file formats which are not publicly-documented?
-Certainly in Aperture’s early days Apple advertised that it never changed your raw files, so this menu command is an about-turn.
+Certainly in Aperture’s early days Apple advertised that it never altered your raw files, so this menu command is an about-turn.
 On the other hand, if you have your pictures properly backed up there probably isn’t much risk.

 Method 2 – File > Export > Originals (Masters)

 An alternative method can be used in Aperture 2 or 3.
-It is the safer method, and is generally the way I recommend, but it does require much more disc space as it creates copies of your master files.
-It does include GPS data.
+It is the safer method, and is generally the way I recommend for raw files, but it does require much more disc space as it creates copies of your master files.
+This is essentially what the Aperture Exporter app does.